The Best Locations for Leak Sensors in Multi-family Buildings

 Leak sensors whose probes can be placed by condensation lines, near the lips of condensation pans, and under valves can detect and notify building management of water discharge within seconds.
 By specifically communicating which apartment, HVAC appliance, and the location of collected water, staff can be dispatched to the source of the problem.
 This avoids the long and drawn out search-and-repair process that accompanies a frantic call from a neighbor below.

 Bathroom Fixtures and Appliances

 Bathroom sinks can suffer leaks as well, often inside vanity cabinets, where they go unnoticed for hours or even days.
 A leak sensor placed inside can eliminate these situations from occurring, giving tenants peace of mind.

 Kitchen Fixtures and Appliances

 Kitchen sinks, like bathroom vanities, also suffer from obscured leak conditions.
 Clogged P-traps can result in water flowing into the sink cabinet, and the homeowner may have no idea it is happening.
 Other fixtures such as automatic hot-water dispensers and premium faucets with attached hoses have many potential failure points.
 Placing a leak sensor inside a kitchen sink cabinet can warn tenants and staff of an impending situation within seconds.

 Dishwashers are another source of potential damage.
 Most modern dishwashers have built-in leak detection for their internal pans, and will shut off if they suspect an issue.
 But these sensors can not detect whether there is an issue along the supply or drain lines, so they are not sufficient to protect from the most damaging incidents.
 Fortunately, dishwashers tend to be installed right next to kitchen sinks.
-If you use a two-probe moisture sensor, such as Perceptive Things's Droplet Duo, you can install the second probe underneath the washer to detect pooling water.
+If you use a two-probe moisture sensor, such as the Droplet Duo™ by Perceptive Things®, you can install the second probe underneath the washer to detect pooling water.
 You won't need to purchase and maintain an additional sensor.
 You get two sensors in one!